YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 java -classpath jfreechart-1.0.19\lib\jcommon-1.0.23.jar;C:\randoop-3.0.10\randoop-all-3.0.10.jar randoop.main.Main gentests --classlist=classlist.txt --testsperfile=10
 ````

-Note: We limited the number of tests per file to ten in order to keep the number of test methods
+Note: We limited the number of tests per file to 10 in order to keep the number of test methods
 per file manageable.

 The program begins generating test inputs for the variables in the various
 classes.
-Like use case 2, the program genrated several GUI windows when
+Like use case 2, the program generated several GUI windows when
 generating inputs.
 The program also, oddly enough, tried to send a file to
 my printer several times while generating inputs.